-During the fiscal year ended June 30, 2016, the Board of Directors met nine times.
+During the fiscal year ended June 30, 2017, the Board of Directors met ten times.
 All of our directors attended 100% of the total meetings held by the Board of Directors and any committee on which the director served during the period of the fiscal year that the director was a member of the Board.
-This is our first annual meeting of stockholders since we became a public company, and beginning with our Annual Meeting we expect that each continuing director will attend the annual meeting of stockholders, absent a valid reason.
+We expect that each continuing director will attend the annual meeting of stockholders, absent a valid reason.